Return to Work

 Are you retiring before Normal Retirement Age?

-If you retired before your Normal Retirement Age, certain requirements apply to returning to work for the “same employer.” *
+If you retired before your Normal Retirement Age, certain requirements apply to returning to work for any employer in the same MainePERS plan from which you retired.*

 - At retirement, you must certify that you have not discussed, or negotiated, a return to work with your employer prior to terminating your employment.

-- You may not return to work for at least 30 days after terminating, or before the effective date of your retirement, whichever is later; and you must file a Service Retirement Application with MainePERS before returning to work.
+- You may not return to work for at least 30 days after terminating or before the effective date of your retirement, whichever is later.

 - You may work for up to 90 days in one year (work-year).

-If you are below normal retirement age when you return to work and you don’t follow the requirements, it could mean suspension of your benefit until you reach normal retirement age, or after you stop post-retirement employment, whichever is sooner.
-Additional penalties may include repaying, with interest, any benefits paid during a period when they should have been suspended.
+If you are below normal retirement age when you return to work and you don’t follow the above requirements, it could mean suspension of your benefit until you reach normal retirement age or you stop post-retirement employment, whichever is sooner.
+Additionally, you may be required to repay, with interest, any benefits paid during a period when you did not comply with the requirements.

-To help make sure you avoid penalties or suspension of benefits, give us a call or come in and talk to us before making plans to return to work for your same employer.
+To help make sure you avoid suspension of benefits or the need to repay benefits, give us a call or come in and talk to us before making plans to return to work for your same employer.

 Retiring at Normal Retirement Age and Member of State/Teacher Program?

-If you return to work with the “same employer” after you reach your normal retirement age (generally age 60, 62 or 65), you must wait 30 days after ending your position before returning to work; and you must file a Service Retirement Application with MainePERS before returning to work.
+If you return to work in any position covered by the State/Teacher Plan after you reach your normal retirement age (generally age 60, 62 or 65), you must wait 30 days after ending your position before returning to work and may not return to work before the effective date of your retirement.

 Retiring at Normal Retirement Age and Member of Participating Local District (PLD) Plan?